Linval Joseph: 2016 season

 In the Vikings' Week 1 win over the Tennessee Titans, Joseph contributed with five tackles and sacked quarterback Marcus Mariota for a 9-yard loss in the second half of the 25–16 victory.
 Joseph finished third on the team in total tackles with 77, tied his career high with four sacks, and added seven tackles for loss and three forced fumbles.
 Joseph became the fifth Vikings defensive tackle to have at least 100 tackles and 4.0 sacks in a season, joining Alan Page, James White, Charlie Johnson and Henry Thomas.
 On January 12, 2017, Joseph was selected to his first Pro Bowl as an injury replacement for Aaron Donald of the Los Angeles Rams, becoming the first Vikings defensive tackle to be selected since Kevin Williams in 2010.

 2017 season

 On August 5, 2017, Joseph signed a four-year, $50 million contract extension with the Vikings with $31.5 million guaranteed.
 He started all 16 games, finishing second in the league among defensive tackles with 68 tackles.
 On January 22, 2018, Joseph was named to his second straight Pro Bowl.
 He was ranked 83rd on the NFL Top 100 Players of 2018.

 2018 season

-In Week 5 against the Philadelphia Eagles, Joseph scored a 65 yard touchdown off a fumble recovery.
+In Week 5 against the Eagles, Joseph scored a 65-yard touchdown off a fumble recovery.
 This was the first touchdown of his NFL career.
 Joseph finished the 2018 season with 58 tackles, one sack, and one forced fumble.

 2019 season

-In the 2019 season, Joseph finished with three sacks, 44 total tacks, and one forced fumble in 13 games and starts.
+In the 2019 season, Joseph finished with three sacks, 44 total tackles, and one forced fumble in 13 games and starts.

 Joseph was released on March 13, 2020.